albertlauncher/python/README.md

   git clone https://github.com/<username>/python.git ~/Library/Application\ Support/albert/python/plugins
   ```
 * Open the directory in your favorite IDE (PyCharmCE is a good choice).
-* Write your plugin (Make sure it is upstream-polished-enough though).
+* The Python plugins plugin installs a python stub file in your user plugin directory.
+This file serves as API documentation and gives you coding assistance if you are using a decent IDE.
-  This repository ships a [python stub file](https://github.com/albertlauncher/python/blob/master/albert.pyi) which gives you coding assistance.
+* Write your plugin.
+Make sure it is polished (No bugs, few to no linting warnings, efficient, readable, maintainable, …).
 * Commit, push, send a PR.